XavierOwen/XavierOwen.github.io/_notes/AP Statistics.md

 #### Section 1.1: Types of Data & Study Design

 **1.1** A wildlife biologist captures, tags, and releases 50 deer in a forest.
 She records their weight, gender, and the location in the forest where they were caught.
-   - a.
-What are the individuals in this study?
+   1. What are the individuals in this study?
-   - b.
-Identify each variable as categorical or quantitative.
+   2. Identify each variable as categorical or quantitative.
-   - c.
-If the biologist wants to estimate the average weight of _all_ deer in this forest, is this average a parameter or a statistic?
+   3. If the biologist wants to estimate the average weight of _all_ deer in this forest, is this average a parameter or a statistic?

 **C1.1** (Challenge): A medical researcher is studying the effect of a new drug on blood pressure.
 She collects data from 100 patients.
 The variables recorded are: Patient ID (e.g., 1001, 1002), Dosage (0mg, 50mg, 100mg), Blood Pressure Reduction (mmHg), and Side Effects Severity (None, Mild, Severe).
-- a.
-Identify the individuals.
+1. Identify the individuals.
-- b.
-Classify "Patient ID", "Dosage", and "Side Effects Severity" as categorical or quantitative.
+2. Classify "Patient ID", "Dosage", and "Side Effects Severity" as categorical or quantitative.
 Explain your reasoning for "Dosage".
-- c.
-If the researcher calculates the average blood pressure reduction for these 100 patients to be 12 mmHg, is this a parameter or a statistic?
+3. If the researcher calculates the average blood pressure reduction for these 100 patients to be 12 mmHg, is this a parameter or a statistic?

 #### Section 1.2: Categorical Data